Approved by the decision of EA Senate dated 19.12.2018

 1.4.
 This Procedure has been drawn up according to Euroacademy Code of Ethics and Copyright Law provisions (www.riigiteataja.ee/akt/127112018003).

 The following terms and concepts are used herein:

-Plagiarism is a deliberate authorship appropriation of other people’s ideas, inventions, and publications; publication of others works or their parts under your own name or usage of entire others works without providing references to the source.
+Plagiarism is a deliberate appropriation of author’s inventions and/or other people’s publications; publication of others works or their parts under your own name or usage of entire others works without providing references to the source.